March 21 is the International Day for the Elimination of Racial Discrimination

-This year’s theme is "Mitigating and countering rising nationalist populism and extreme supremacist ideologies."
 One of our fundamental tasks is to promote -and protect- the human rights of our members, staff, and all Ontarians.
 We stand against racism, racial discrimination and intolerance.
 We stand for unity, inclusion and respect for diversity.

 The knowledge, compassion and determination of nurses and health-care professionals make them leaders and role models in their communities.
 They lead by example, and stand up for the human rights of their patients, clients and coworkers when they recognize and speak out against racial discrimination and intolerance.

 We encourage ONA members, their families and friends to join us in marking the International Day for the Elimination of Racial Discrimination.
-Now is the time to start preparing to attend an event in your community.

 Learn more about ONA's Human Rights and Equity team and their ongoing work here.
 Watch ONA's "Human Rights and Equity Caucus" video and learn more about the role we play in promoting equity and diversity for our members in the workplace and in the Union.